-Healthy kids learn better, and they also grow up to be healthier, happier, and more productive adults.
-Upstream Public Health believes Oregon should use our K-12 public schools to ensure Oregon’s youth have their best chance of success in school and in life.
+Healthy kids learn better, and they also grow up to be healthier, happier, more productive adults.
+Upstream Public Health believes Oregon should work with our K-12 public schools to ensure Oregon’s youth have their best chance of success in school and in life.

 Why It Matters

 The present generation of school children is the first generation in American history to have shorter projected lifespans than their parents.
-Those projections are the result of obesity and the other chronic diseases associated with it, including diabetes and several types of cancer.
+Those projections are the result of diabetes and the other chronic diseases associated with diet and weight.

 What We’re Doing